Atti (film)

-Atti is a 2016 Indian Tamil comedy film directed by Vijayabhaskar, starring Ma Ka Pa Anand and Ashmitha in the lead roles.
-Featuring music composed by Sundar C Babu, who also distributes the venture, the film began production in mid 2014.
+Atti is a 2016 Indian Tamil-language comedy film directed by Vijayabhaskar, starring Ma Ka Pa Anand and Ashmitha in the lead roles.
+Featuring music composed by Sundar C Babu, who also distributes the venture, the film began production in mid 2014, and was released on 7 July 2016.

 Production

 Ma Ka Pa Anand signed the film during July 2014 before the release of his first acting venture, and began preparing for the role by observing how gaana singers in Chennai operate.
-Pazhaya Vannarapettai Ashmita was cast as the heroine.
-Actors Ramki, Rajendran and Yogi Babu also worked on the film during a schedule in late 2014.

-The film went through a production delay during 2015, before promotions for the film's release began in July 2016.
-The film was withdrawn on the morning of 7 July 2016 after problems with financiers, before it released in December 2016.
+However, by early 2016, the film had yet to release.

 Soundtrack

-The soundtrack was composed by Sundar C Babu.
+The soundtrack was composed by Sundar C. Babu.